🔌 Kayser's Compact Coal Power

 Summary

-An advanced, compact, and tilable solid fuel power plant with "hot-swap" capabilities, meaning it can be extended and upgraded whilst operating at full capacity.
+An advanced, compact, tilable, extendable, and upgradable solid fuel power plant with "hot-swap" capabilities, meaning it can be extended and upgraded whilst operating at full capacity.

-Ideal as the one and only power plant, from the discovery of Power Generation II all the way through Water Recovery, Power Generation III and IV, this plant expands and upgrades gracefully from an initial 4 MW single lane with just a high-pressure turbine and two small generators, all the way up to 60 MW and beyond.
+Ideal from the discovery of Power Generation II all the way through Water Recovery, Power Generation III and IV, this plant expands and upgrades gracefully from an initial 4 MW single lane with a high-pressure turbine and two small generators, all the way up to 60 MW and beyond, all while not stopping power production or expanding its footprint.

 Aimed at advanced players who prefer a compact, efficient, high-performance blueprint with some extra features.

 Want to use wood chips?
 Just go ahead.
 You can even mix different solid fuels.
 Just remember to upgrade the fuel belts to T2.
 Want to use liquid fuels?
-Just substitute a pair of solid fuel boilers for gas boilers.
+No problem—just substitute a pair of boilers for gas boilers.

 General Features